mrjohnmorrow/mrjohnmorrow.github.io/_posts/2014-11-18-google-foobar-2.md

 ![images/googelfoobar2.png]("Your invitation has expired")

 And that was the end of the Foobar adventure.
 No warning.
-No explaination.
+No explanation.
 No closure.